SpongeBob's Greatest Hits

-SpongeBob's Greatest Hits is a first compilation album for tenth anniversary by SpongeBob SquarePants.
+SpongeBob's Greatest Hits is the first compilation album for the tenth anniversary of the Nickelodeon animated television series SpongeBob SquarePants.
 The album was released on February 24, 2009, in conjunction with the year-long celebration of the show's tenth anniversary.
 The album features many songs released on previous albums, and many featured in the show.

-Commercial performance

-As of 6 October 2010, the album has sold 373,000 copies in the US.
+As of 6 October 2010, the album has sold 456,000 copies in the US.